postgres/postgres/contrib/pg_tde/documentation/docs/variables.md

 In this case, the default principal key, if set, is also disabled.

 You can set this variable at the following levels:

-* global - for the entire PostgreSQL cluster.
+* global - for the entire PostgreSQL cluster
-* database - for specific databases.
+* database - for specific databases
-* user - for specific users.
+* user - for specific users
-* session - for the current session.
+* session - for the current session

+!!! note
     Setting this variable doesn't affect existing uses of global keys.
 It only prevents the creation of new principal keys using global providers.